pmanzoni/loractp/README.md

 # LoRaCTP: LoRa Content Transfer Protocol

 The code in this repository allows to transfer blocks of bytes ("content") over a LoRa (pure LoRa, no LoRaWAN) channel.
+The library was tested with content of the size of 100kB.

 It is based on a stop & wait protocol and adapted to a LoRa raw channel (inspired by https://github.com/arturenault/reliable-transport-protocol by Artur Upton Renault).